alg810/CardServerProxy/README.Optimization.txt

 It should be said that by far the greatest increase to stability comes from adding a second proxy, compared to that any other optimizations are insignificant.
 Even if both proxies are connected to the exact same set of cards, the second chance it offers to clients (regardless of what the issue was) has a _major_ impact on the perceived stability.
+This is of course assuming clients with failover functionality similar to mgcamd, that maintain all configured connections (with keep-alives) and will perform a seamless switch to the next applicable connection in case of trouble.

 NOTE: Most of the tips here are based on ca-systems where the possible delay between the ecm appearing in the TS and the cw actually changing is fairly large (>5 seconds).
 For ca-systems with tighter margins you may need other methods.